Difference between Manual VS Automated Backtesting: Which one is Right for you.

 While doing

 In Automated Backtesting, Your trading management software with advanced backtesting features might require a subscription or license fee depending on its functionality and pricing model.
 Consider this cost alongside your expected trading frequency and potential return on investment before deciding.
-If you decide to go for the Automated Backtesting, Look for a pricing plan that is flexible and cater to your different requirements.
+If you decide to go for the Automated Backtesting, Look for a flexible pricing plan that caters to your different requirements.

 6. Flexibility: